 After execution, the procedure will directly return the result set back to the caller or client application.

-Now, from the output, we can observe that the execution of the stored procedure has returned a resultset.
-And this resultset consists of whole sample table data where the records are from different countries like the United States, Australia, New Zealand, etc.
+Now, from the output, we can observe that the stored procedure execution has returned a resultset.
+This resultset consists of whole sample table data with records from different countries, such as the United States, Australia, New Zealand, etc.

 SQL Server stored procedure return multiple resultsets

 In SQL Server, you can return a result set from a stored procedure using a Select statement.
 You can also use multiple Select statements to return multiple result sets from a stored procedure.
-In this section, you will learn how you can return multiple resultsets from a SQL Server stored procedure.
+This section will teach you how to return multiple resultsets from a SQL Server stored procedure.

 Consider the following example of a stored procedure: